-In order to continue with the hybrid model and eventually transition to full on-campus learning, we need the cooperation of every member of the Gwynedd community.
 The health and safety of the students, faculty & staff is our top priority, therefore all students must adhere to the Health Honor Code.
 Gwynedd Mercy Academy High School is committed to following all CDC guidelines in order to maintain the health and safety of our community.
-As a member of the Gwynedd community and in order to protect myself and others, I will stay home if I am sick or have been exposed to Covid-19; I will follow GMAHS procedure for notifying appropriate parties if I am sick or have been exposed to Covid-19; I will wear a face mask at all times during the school day except when I am eating lunch; I will maintain a physical distance of six feet while in school; I will practice good hygiene including frequent handwashing and following all sneezing and coughing guidelines; I will be mindful of behavior off campus and the impact those behaviors may have on the Gwynedd community
+As a member of the Gwynedd community and in order to protect myself and others, I will stay home if I am sick or have been exposed to Covid-19; I will follow GMAHS procedure for notifying appropriate parties if I am sick or have been exposed to Covid-19; I will wear a face mask where required; I will maintain practice physical distancing where possible; I will practice good hygiene including frequent handwashing and following all sneezing and coughing guidelines; I will be mindful of behavior off campus and the impact those behaviors may have on the Gwynedd community